miken/cep-developer-assessment/README.md

 cep-developer-assessment
 ========================

+> The assessment is now closed and defunct.

 This assessment evaluates a candidate's software development skills relevant to CEP's work.
 Besides efficiency, CEP also looks for clarity in code submissions.

 The assessment has three exercises that test a candidate's ability to manipulate CSV data and write JSON outputs using existing Python packages.